A Review of Open and Closed Kinetic Chain Exercise

 The compression force is caused by a strong external force placed on the knee, which pushes the head of the femur together with the head of the tibia.
 This external force causes stability in the knee and a decrease in shear force.
 Compression forces are common in Closed Chain Exercises (3, 6).

-Following ACL reconstruction, the rehabilitation is the most important aspect of restoring the knee joint back to normal levels of competition.
+Following ACL reconstruction, rehabilitation is the most critical aspect of restoring the knee joint to normal competition levels.
 Over the past decade, several studies have focused on ACL rehabilitation (5).
-Due to the extensive research in this field there are still differences in opinions among many people involved in the athletic community (11).
+Due to the extensive research in this field, there are still differences in opinions among many people involved in the athletic community (11).

 Koch (6), in a magazine essay, states CKCE produces a minimal amount of shear force while OKCE has a significant amount of shear force.
 When the knee is extended during Kinetic Chain Exercises, there is a muscular contraction of the quadriceps.
-Koch found that with CKCE there is a co-contraction of the quadriceps and hamstrings (6).
+Koch found that with CKCE, there is a co-contraction of the quadriceps and hamstrings (6).
 This reduces the shear force placed on the knee by stabilizing the knee joint.
 It is opposing OKCE, which increases the shear force on the knee joint.
-This is caused from the lower leg shifting anteriorly which places a significant amount of stress on the ACL (Fig.'s 2 & 3).
+This is caused by the anterior lower leg shifting, which places significant stress on the ACL (Fig. 2 & 3).

 |Figure 3 - Joint Forces|

-Previous research performed comparing OKCE and CKCE found that CKCE was a safer and more beneficial form of exercise.
+Previous research comparing OKCE, and CKCE found that CKCE was a safer and more beneficial form of exercise.
 Pincivero et al. (12) found that CKCE reduced the shear force and increased compression force in the knee joint (Fig. 3).
-Also, they found that CKCE activated the hamstrings, which increase knee stability.
-This occurs because with the contraction of the hamstrings, the quadriceps are neutralized from pulling the tibia forward, which decrease anterior tibial displacement (3).
+Also, they discovered that CKCE activated the hamstrings, which increases knee stability.
+This occurs because, with the hamstrings' contraction, the quadriceps are neutralized by pulling the tibia forward, decreasing anterior tibial displacement (3).